StackVista/stackstate-docs/stackpacks/integrations/aws/aws-legacy.md

 **Components**

-The following AWS service data is available in StackState as components:
+The following AWS service data is available in Rancher Observability as components:

 |  |  |  |
 | :--- | :--- | :--- |